Latest

 2. Slice into wedges or enjoy it whole.

-- Pair it with a small amount of cheese for added flavor and nutrition.
+• Pair with a small piece of cheese for added flavor and calcium.

 FAQs:

-- Can I use any type of apple?
+• Can I use any type of apple?
 Yes!
-All varieties are beneficial, but tart apples can be especially refreshing.
+All varieties work — tart apples like Granny Smith are especially effective.

 2. Minty Freshness with Fresh Mint